barry-ha/Lightroom-nested-keywords/README.md

 `barry-ha\Lightroom-nested-keywords` is under Gnu GPL v3 license.
 Please read the LICENSE file for further details.

-NOTE: NOTE: The test images contained within are not my work.
+NOTE: The test images contained within are not my work.
 DO NOT REDISTRIBUTE OR USE THESE IMAGES OUTSIDE THE DEMO.
-If you are the owner of the images contained within, let me know so I can properly credit you or remove the images at your request.
+These images are used by permission of Shoreline Historical Museum for the purpose of demonstration.
+Please contact shm@shorelinehistoricalmuseum.org for more information.